javidel/modern-data-warehouse/adw/adw.md

 ## Introduction

 This workshop walks you through the steps to get started using the **Oracle Autonomous Data Warehouse Database (ADW)**.
-You will provision a new database in just a few minutes.
+You will provision a new database in just a few minutes and you will create a new user.

 Oracle Autonomous Databases have the following characteristics: